gardo80/finisima/README.md

 finisima
 ========

-finisima belgian golden ale beer
+this is finisima belgian golden ale beer